 Clear information

-When creating our marketing materials and other communications, guidance is available to ensure they’re not overly complicated or confusing.
-We also want to make sure it will not mislead a customer into making a decision that isn’t right for them.
+When creating our marketing materials and other communications, guidance is available to ensure they are not overly complicated or confusing, so that our customers will understand them.
+We also want to make sure they will not mislead a customer into making a decision that isn’t right for them.

 We need to balance giving detailed, factual information on our products while being easy-to-understand for a range of literacy and numeracy abilities.
 We have a team dedicated to researching the best ways to do this.
 They also provide training and create guidance documents.
-We consider many factors, including things such as the easiest-to-read colours, font sizes and placement of words.
-We also have a commitment to never hide key information in small print.
+We consider many factors, including things such as reading age, the easiest-to-read colours, font sizes and placement of words.
+We also strive to not hide key information in small print.

 Accessibility, vulnerability and inclusion

-We make sure that member vulnerability is always a focus.
-We have a standard of principles to make sure we consider the different needs of our members and how we can make communications and content work in different formats, such as braille, large print or audio.
-This is integrated during our creative process, to ensure we don’t inadvertently disadvantage certain groups of members.
+We make sure that customer vulnerability is always a focus.
+For example, in how we describe the information needed in easy-to-understand language, or in what format we share this.
+We have a set of requirements and principles to make sure we consider the different needs of our customers.
+They also inform how we can make communications and content work in different formats, including braille, large print or audio.
+This is integrated during our creative process, to ensure we don’t inadvertently disadvantage certain groups of customers.

-And when a customer tells us they need communications in different formats, we follow documented processes to best meet those needs.
+When a customer tells us they need communications in different formats, we follow documented processes to best meet those needs.
+We do this to ensure we deliver good outcomes to customers, regardless of their communication requirements.

 Training

-All colleagues engaged in communications undertake formal training to equip them with the right skills and knowledge to support our members.
+All colleagues engaged in marketing materials and other communications undertake formal training to equip them with the right skills and knowledge to support our customers.
 Competency and understanding are thoroughly tested before colleagues are permitted to use our communication systems.
-This level of skill is kept up to date with regular training refreshers.
-And we quality check a percentage of our communication processes to confirm they’re being followed correctly.
+This knowledge is kept up to date with regular training refreshers.
+We also quality check a percentage of our communication processes to confirm they’re being followed correctly.

-These are the communications that we must, either by law or regulation, send to our members at a certain point in time.
-This may be because of factors such as a change in the Bank of England Base Rate, which would make a change in their mortgage payment.
-We’ve documented processes in place to identify when communications are mandatory, as well as to check they have been created and sent at the correct times.
-These processes are regularly tested to make sure they’re working to an acceptable standard.
+These are the communications that we must, either by law or regulation, send to our customers at a certain point in time.
+This may be because of factors such as a change in the Bank of England Base Rate, which may change a customer’s mortgage payment.
+We have documented processes in place to identify when communications are mandatory, and processes to check they have been created and sent at the correct times.
+These processes are regularly tested to make sure they continue to work to an acceptable standard.

-Throughout all phases of the communication journey, various risk assessments and testing take place.
+Throughout all phases of the communications process, various risk assessments and testing take place.
 Results are reported and monitored to make sure we understand and address any themes or weaknesses we find.

 About our approvals process

 Approval processes for new or changed communications and content are clearly documented.
 They also don’t take place in isolation, but rather through review cycles, and by at least one other employee who has the knowledge and authority to approve.
-If the message is complicated or mandatory, it has to be reviewed by more than one person, as standard.
+If the message is complicated or mandatory, it must be reviewed by more than one subject matter expert, as standard.

 Some of our essential reviews, such as those involving financial promotions, are only undertaken by accredited individuals.
-We also have systems in place to minimise the risk of communications being shared with members without the proper steps taking place.
+We also have systems in place to minimise the risk of communications being shared with customers without the proper approval steps taking place.

 How we monitor distribution and data

-We take our responsibility to look after our members’ data seriously.
+We take our responsibility to look after customers’ data seriously.
 Our data privacy policy clearly sets out how and why we collect data, as well as how we use and protect it.
-More specifically, we’ve processes and controls in place to make sure that the data we use in the communication journey delivers the right information to the right people at the right time.
+More specifically, we have processes and controls in place to make sure that the data we use in the communications process delivers the right information in an understandable format to the right people at the right time.
 These rules also form a key part of our contracts with any third parties who manage some of our communications delivery, and checks are in place to make sure they’re being followed.

-Our responsible products and services policy guides the production and distribution of all marketing materials and communications.
-Owned by our Director of Marketing, this policy is overseen and approved by internal committees, attended by Senior Managers and experienced risk professionals, from across Nationwide.
+Our main policy (the Communications Risk Policy) guides the production and distribution of marketing materials and communications.
+This policy is overseen by internal committees, attended by Senior Managers and experienced risk professionals, from across Nationwide.
 We also engage with external stakeholders and initiatives to share best practice, expertise, and ways of improving marketing and communications for the financial services industry as a whole.